kaiwei-tan/kpop-1/README.md

-# kpop-1
+# Of Idols and Birthdays

-A data science project about Kpop idol groups, birthdays, and loads of regex
+Code for a self-initiated data science project.
+Involves mainly data cleaning, web scraping, and regex.
+Contains text and datetime data.